shama/phase/README.md

 Installation
 ------------

-Phase uses cakephp 2.0+, and has a couple of dependencies.
+Phase uses cakephp 2.0+, and also makes use of a couple of other projects.
 To install from scratch:

     mkdir hmmm-yeah.over-here
     cd hmmm-yeah.over-here